Government Degree College, Sopore: Campus

-Since 1951, college has developed into a multi-faculty institution with faculty of Arts, Science, Commerce and Management and Computer Applications, all manned by academicians with considerable potential, research and teaching experience.

-This college is housing IGNOU Study Centre since January, 2000 that provides platform for providing education to large segment of population through distance mode.
+Since 1951, college has developed into a multi-faculty institution with faculty of Arts, Science, Commerce and Management and Computer Applications, all manned by academics with considerable potential, research and teaching experience.This college is housing IGNOU Study Centre since January, 2000 that provides platform for providing education to large segment of population through distance mode.

+The campus features a main building along with a variety of specialized structures to support academic and extracurricular activities.
+These include the Admissions Block, Science Block (housing the Botany and Chemistry departments as well as classrooms), Geo-sciences Building, Commerce and Management Studies Building, Computer Applications and IT Building, Department of Tourism & Travel Management Building, Biotechnology Department Building, Examination Block, Laboratory Building, and a Canteen.

-Greenhouse, Fern-house and Herbal Garden are to be installed in the presently existing Botanical Garden.
-Solar Park for college, fair price shop equipped with stationery items and fast food facilities are coming up in the campus.
-Internet facilities /Broadband has been installed.
-An EDUSAT facilities connected with main hub at Srinagar has been made functional.
+The campus also includes a Gymnasium, multiple washroom facilities, and a well-equipped library with a dedicated reading room for newspapers, magazines, and other materials.
+For cultural and recreational events, the college offers a decorated auditorium and an indoor stadium, supported by an active Sports Department.
+Additionally, the Botany Department maintains a botanical garden with a lily pond and an array of tree species.
+Greenhouse, Fern-house and Herbal Garden are installed in the presently existing Botanical Garden.
+Solar Park for college, fair price shop equipped with stationery items are coming up in the campus. fast food facilities, Internet facilities /Broadband facilities and An EDUSAT facilities connected with main hub at Srinagar has been made functional.

 For e-governance of admissions, examinations and internet connectivity, the University of Kashmir has raised facility by erecting the towers and providing gadgetry support.
-Automation of library is in progress and shall be functional very soon.
-College website has been launched recently is being upgraded on daily basis.
+College Library has Automation Support.

+Administration and Academic Heads

+The administrative leadership and departmental heads of the institution are as follows: